 Indeed estimates that a game designer salary can range from $44,000 for entry-level positions to upwards of $125,000 for the most senior video game designer jobs, with the average being a little more than $81,000.

 For comparison’s sake, the average game developer salary is $101,000, according to Indeed.
 The site says the low end of the scale is around $59,000, and the highest video game developer salary sits around $144,000.

 How Do I Build an Online Portfolio For My Video Game Designs?

 It’s important to showcase your previous work in an online portfolio so that game studios can see how talented you are.
 To get started, use a website builder to create a website within minutes that will showcase your game design work.
-Make sure to pick one that offers beautiful themes and professional-looking fonts.
+Make sure to pick one that offers beautiful templates and professional-looking fonts.
 You can also use your About Me page to showcase your credentials; make sure to include any video game school experience you have, along with, perhaps, some personal anecdotes about why video games mean so much to you.

 If you’re looking for a little inspiration, check out how these designers have set up their portfolios.